Slamy/CDi_MiSTer/README.md

 * Burn:Cycle - Random flickering animated text in front of the "Psychic Roulette" credit card terminal
     * This actually happens on the real machine.
 I also thought this might be a CPU speed issue, considering that the flickering disappears if the CPU is slightly overclocked.
+* Flashback: The audio and video during the intro are asynchronous
+    * This curiously happens on the real machine as well and doesn't depend on 50 or 60 Hz.